Footsteps of Paul

 Please click on 7 churches map to zoom in

-• After we meet in Izmir, we will visit Smyrna, “the suffering church” and the (“Do not be afraid of anything that you are going to suffer.
-Indeed, the devil will throw some of you into prison, that you may be tested, and you will face an ordeal for ten days”), home of great 2nd century Bishop Policarp who was burned alive at the age of 85.
+• After we meet in Izmir, we will visit Smyrna, “the suffering church” (“Do not be afraid of anything that you are going to suffer.
+Indeed, the devil will throw some of you into prison, that you may be tested, and you will face an ordeal for ten days”).
+Smyrna is also home to the great 2nd-century Bishop Polycarp, who was burned alive at the age of 85.

 sardes

-• After visiting “the faithful church” of Philadelphia, we will proceed to Laodicea, church chastised for being lukewarm, "You are neither cold nor hot" (Rev. 3: 15), and for being too comfortable incorporating pagan and Christian beliefs.
+• After visiting “the faithful church” of Philadelphia, we will proceed to Laodicea, the church chastised for being lukewarm—“You are neither cold nor hot” (Rev. 3:15)—and for being too comfortable incorporating pagan and Christian beliefs.
+To gain a deeper understanding of the Laodicea Church, you can visit my blog page here.

 aphrodisias pamukkale

-• After breakfast we will visit the ancient city of Hierapolis - the “Sacred City,” located at present-day Pamukkale in south central Turkey.
-The city was mentioned in Paul’s epistle to the Colossians (Col 4:13).
-Before AD 70, Philip (either the apostle or the evangelist) moved to Hierapolis, where he was believed to have been martyred.
+• After breakfast, we will visit the ancient city of Hierapolis—the “Sacred City,” located at present-day Pamukkale in southwestern Turkey.
+The city is mentioned in Paul’s epistle to the Colossians (Col. 4:13).
+Before AD 70, Philip (either the apostle or the evangelist) moved to Hierapolis, where he is believed to have been martyred.
+You will explore the magnificent ancient ruins of Hierapolis, soak your feet, and enjoy the lukewarm thermal pools.

-• From Hierapolis we proceed to Colossae.
-Its biblical significance lies in the fact that the book of Colossians was addressed to the church here (Col 1:2) and that Philemon lived in this city.
+• From Hierapolis, we will proceed to Colossae.
+Its biblical significance lies in the fact that the Epistle to the Colossians was addressed to the church here (Col. 1:2) and that Philemon lived in this city.
+Excavations have not yet started in this area, so we will visit the unexcaveted tell.

-4th Day: the Loveless Church, House of Virgin Mary and Church of St. John
+4th Day: The Loveless Church, House of the Virgin Mary & Basilica of St. John

-• We will visit Ephesus (“the loveless church”, the most important of the seven churches), House of Virgin Mary - where she is said to have spent her final years, and Basilica of St. John also known as Church of St. John the Theologian.
+• Following this, we will visit the House of the Virgin Mary, where she is believed to have spent her final years, and the monumental Basilica of St. John, also known as the Church of St. John the Theologian, where his burial place is located.

-• After the tour, transfer to airport or a hotel in the area.
+• After the tour, we will arrange a smooth transfer to the airport or your hotel in the area.

 More Details About 7 Churches of Revelation Tour